 Note: All volumes must be at least the size recorded on the Volume size line.

 3. Select the default password that is to be used for your system and record your choice on Member 1: upgrade installation worksheet 2 (Table 13 on page 126).
-The default password shipped with the system is WD5JU8QP.

 The chosen default password: